 User acceptance is key

 Those in charge of the conversion program knew user acceptance was a key success factor.
 Using PLM software such as Teamcenter can relieve engineers from many side tasks but requires some preparation and a change of habits.

 Siemens suggested supporting the transition with an education program early in the definition phase to enable the success of Sulzer’s software unification.
 Sulzer considered on-site trainings or webinars less than practical for their global network of 650 Teamcenter users.
 Therefore, the company used Xcelerator Academy, Siemens’ comprehensive online platform for on-demand and instructor-led training.
-The platform provides structured learning plans with web-based training for all software in the Xcelerator portfolio via desktop computers and handheld devices.
+The platform provides structured learning plans with web-based training for all software in the Siemens Xcelerator busines platform via desktop computers and handheld devices.

 Global user empowerment

 Sulzer used this platform for its key user onboarding program.
 “Using Xcelerator Academy online training was a good way to create a unified training scheme,” states Susanne Ahl, Development Engineer and PLM Key User, Sulzer Flow Equipment Division.
 “To improve the learning experience, we asked Siemens to integrate examples representing real Sulzer use cases we created.”